 - Lene Myong - Professor and Chair of Centre for Gender Studies

-- Elisabeth Lund Engebretsen - Associate professor, Centre for Gender Studies
+- Elisabeth Lund Engebretsen - Professor, Centre for Gender Studies

 - Ramona Dima - Postdoctoral fellow, Centre for Gender Studies